syllabix/versioner/README.md

 after working on setting up automated change releases leveraging conventional commits, it became apparent that the best tools available are opinionated towards their respective langauges and/or runtimes.

-this project is focused on building a semver calculator and changelog generator with only two opinions:
+this project is focused on building a semver calculator and changelog generator with 3 opinions:

 1. your project is versioned using `git`.
 2. commit messages in the repository follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) standard
+3. releases are tagged with [annonated tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging)

 ## `versioner` obectives